parsabuilds/HomeTogether/README.md

 ## 📞 Support

-For support, email support@agentiq.com or create an issue in this repository.
+For support, email support@hometogether.app or create an issue in this repository.

 ## 🙏 Acknowledgments